-PAYPAL BRINGS PAYPAL USD TO USERS ACROSS 70 MARKETS
+PayPal Brings PayPal USD To Users Across 70 Markets

 "Consumers and businesses around the world are looking for faster, more seamless ways to transact globally and the current system still charges too much, takes too long, and settles on timelines that were designed for a different era," said May Zabaneh, Senior Vice President and General Manager of Crypto, PayPal.
 "We are working to change that.
 Enabling PYUSD in users' accounts across 70 markets gives people faster access to their funds, lower-cost ways to send money across borders, and a more direct path to participating in the global economy and that is what drives commerce forward for everyone."

-Users in newly supported markets can buy, hold, send, and receive PYUSD directly from their PayPal account.¹ Additionally, eligible users can earn rewards on their PYUSD holdings², can instantly transfer funds to friends and family, whether on PayPal or to third-party digital wallets, and convert PYUSD to local currency when withdrawing funds³ for everyday spending.
+Users in newly supported markets can buy, hold, send, and receive PYUSD directly from their PayPal account.[1]
+Additionally, eligible users can earn rewards on their PYUSD holdings[2], can instantly transfer funds to friends and family, whether on PayPal or to third-party digital wallets, and convert PYUSD to local currency when withdrawing funds[3] for everyday spending.

 Businesses that accept PYUSD can use proceeds in minutes rather than days or weeks, improving liquidity and reducing reliance on traditional settlement cycles.
 Faster access to funds can help businesses manage working capital, support cross-border operations, and participate in global commerce.